Seven Lessons about Tech and Life

 Lesson #1: You have to start somewhere, and you’re not going to learn it all in a day.

 I started with Sunshower.io knowing the bare minimum of the tech it takes to keep a 21st century classroom running.
-I certainly did not know about IAM or AWS or cloud optimization or why one would care about any of it.
+I certainly did not know about IAM, AWS, EC2 management, or cloud cost optimization or why one would care about any of it.

 Lisa and Josiah showed me crazy computer things that I had never seen before: pug, github, git, command terminals, Docker, and dev environments.
 We like to call this steep learning curve “Depends for the deep end” because, sometimes, you end up over your head in code and it’s so scary you want to pee yourself.